The Library is open Monday to Thursday 9.00am to 8.00pm, Friday 9.00am to 7.00pm when you are able to access legal materials and resources in-person.

 Enquiries and Requests for Materials

-We will continue, at this time, to provide a free document supply service to members of all four Inns of Court Monday to Friday from 9.00am to 5.00pm.
+From Monday 26 July we will be charging for our document supply service which is available to members of all four Inns of Court Monday to Friday from 9.00am to 5.00pm.

 In addition, our librarians are available to answer your enquiries via email, Monday to Friday from 9.00am to 6.00pm.